Multiscale Carbon Burden of Infrastructure in the United States: Methods

-Recently, a supplemental dataset was released for scope 2 emissions for the 2019-2021 time period \citep{Gurney_Dass_Kato_Mitra_Nematchoua_2024}.
-Scope 2 emissions represent the GHG associated with electricity consumption by households and industry.
-Vulcan scope 2 data are a downscaling of US balancing Authority estimates by \cite{deChalendar_Benson_2021}. \cite{deChalendar_Benson_2021} uses economic input-output accounts to distribute electricity supply to household and industry sources of demand. \cite{Gurney_Dass_Kato_Mitra_Nematchoua_2024} then downscale these results to census block groups using floor area and energy intensity factors.
-CBG estimates are validated by comparison with an EIA electricity consumption survey.
+Recently, a supplemental Vulcan dataset was released for Scope 2 emissions for the 2019--2021 time period \cite{Gurney_Dass_Kato_Mitra_Nematchoua_2024}.
+Scope 2 emissions represent the GHG associated with electricity demand by households and industry.
+Vulcan Scope 2 data are downscalings of US Balancing Authority estimates by de Chalendar and Benson \cite{deChalendar_Benson_2021}.
+They use economic input--output accounts to distribute electricity supply to household and industry sources of demand.
+Gurney et al. then downscale these estimates to census block groups using floor area and energy intensity factors \cite{Gurney_Dass_Kato_Mitra_Nematchoua_2024}.
+Census block group (CBG) estimates are validated by comparison with an EIA electricity consumption survey.